cooper-group-uol-robotics/archemist/README.md

 Furthermore, the application requires [MongoDb](https://www.mongodb.com/) to be installed in order for its persistence layer to function.
 Please refer to the appropriate section on their website for installation instruction.

-After installing ROS1, MongoDb and the appropriate ROS stations' and robots' drivers and handlers (more info [to follow](#ros-drivers-and-handlers)), clone the ARCHemist repository into your system and install the needed dependencies using the [requirements.txt](./requirements.txt) file using:
+After installing ROS1, MongoDb and the appropriate ROS stations' and robots' drivers and handlers (more info [to follow](#ros-drivers-and-handlers)), clone the ARCHemist repository into your system and install the package using:

 ```
-$ pip install -r requirements.txt
+$ pip install .
 ```
-afterwards install the ARCHemist package using:
+or alternatively using:
 ```
-python setup.py install
+$ python setup.py install
 ```

 ## Usage